No. 02 · Nurse-led

 What it actually is.

-Dermal filler is hyaluronic acid — the same molecule your body already makes in your skin, joints and eyes.
-I inject a small amount into specific layers of your face to add structure, restore lost volume, or balance asymmetry.
+Dermal filler is hyaluronic acid.
+The same molecule your body already makes in your skin, joints and eyes.
+I inject a small amount into specific layers of your face.
+It adds structure, restores lost volume, or balances asymmetry.

 Hyaluronic acid is the only filler I’ll use.
-It’s reversible — if you don’t like the result, or if I need to adjust it, I can dissolve it with an enzyme called hyaluronidase.
-That’s a non-negotiable safety net I won’t practise without.
+It’s reversible.
+If you don’t like the result, or if I need to adjust it, I can dissolve it with hyaluronidase.
+That safety net is non-negotiable.
+I won’t practise without it.

 Different products for different jobs.
-Soft, hydrating fillers for delicate areas like lip border.
+Soft, hydrating fillers for delicate areas like the lip border.
 Firmer, lifting fillers for cheekbones and jawline.
-The right product, in the right plane, at the right volume — that’s what makes the difference between a result that’s undetectable and one that screams “done”.
+The right product.
+The right plane.
+The right volume.
+That’s the difference between a result that’s undetectable and one that screams “done”.

 Areas, explained